miguelmarcondesf/activerecord-tenanted/GUIDE.md

     - example TenantSelector proc

 - operations
+  - how to run database tasks
+    - db:migrate:tenant AR_TENANT, default value of AR_TENANT
+    - db:migrate:tenant:all
-  - how to run database tasks and what assumptions have changed
+  - and what assumptions have changed
+    - tenants will be migrated by `db:migrate` in dev/test but not production
+    - tenants will be migrated by `db:prepare` in dev/test but not production
+    - other database tasks do not work yet (db:create, db:seed, db:drop)

 TODO: